 Google Calendar Budget

 The Google Calendar budgeting is where you schedule your bills throughout the month on a calendar.
-Not you don’t have to use Google Calendar you could use any calendar I just use Google because I can also let my husband see it without much work.
+Not you don’t have to use Google Calendar you could use any calendar I just use Google because I can also let my husband see it

 Make a new calendar.
 I would suggest naming it bills or something of that nature.
 The name isn’t all that important as long as you know what the calendar is for.